Aluminum vs. Plastic License Plates: What You Need to Know

 want a tag we can feel good about selling for identification and promotional

-use that will last at least a few years at a minimum.
+use that will last at least a few useful years at a minimum.
+Plus, with special high-gloss polyethylene like we offer, you’ll project a more professional image.

 Up-front vs. true lifetime cost